rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

 ### Unsupported Outputs

-For the final example, we create an output to write logs to a destination that is not supported out of the box:
+For the final example, we create an `Output` to write logs to a destination that is not supported out of the box:

-> **Note on syslog** As of Rancher v2.5.4, `syslog` is a supported output.
+> **Note on syslog** As of Rancher v2.5.4, `syslog` is a supported `Output`.
 However, this example still provides an overview on using unsupported plugins.

 ```yaml
 apiVersion: v1